thingsboard/thingsboard.github.io/docs/user-guide/device-profiles.md

 For this purpose, we need to edit the alarm condition and modify the condition type from "Simple" to "Duration".
 We should also specify duration value and unit.

-{% capture gallery %}
-/images/user-guide/device-profile/alarm-example-2-step-1.png
-/images/user-guide/device-profile/alarm-example-2-step-2.png
-{% endcapture %}
-{% include images-gallery.html%}
+{% include images-gallery.html imageCollection="alarmСonditionsWithDuration" showListImageTitles="true" %}

 #### Example 3.
 Repeating alarm condition